CAMeL-Lab/arafix_ocr/README.md

 - predict
   - map_name (check mappings directory for possible options): Different mapping files are used to fix different kinds of errors
-  - model_name (m1.lm/m2.lm): m1 is more accuracte but slower
+  - model_name (openiti_5m.lm, openiti_70m.lm, msa_5m.lm, msa_70m.lm): openiti models are based on islamic data while msa models are based on novels.
+5m versions are quicker but less accurate
   - order (1-8): the tool performs best at order 8. if it's lower, it will take lesser time to execute at the cost of reduced accuracy
   - keep_scratch (True/False): if set to False, it deletes all the scratch files generated during prediction
   - create_pdf (True/False): if set to true, it will use fix the errors in the searchable pdf created in the previous module.